-The principal accounting policies applied in the preparation of these statements are set out below, except for the new or revised statements and interpretations implemented during the year.
-The nature and effect of the changes to the accounting policies are discussed in note 28.
+The principal accounting policies applied in the preparation of these statements are set out below.
+These policies have been consistently applied to all years presented, unless otherwise stated, the nature and effect of such changes are discussed in note 28.